PhD Student, 2014- present

 Rachel Corbman is a doctoral candidate in Women's, Gender, and Sexuality Studies at

 Stony Brook University.
-Her research interests include feminist and queer studies;
+Her research and teaching interests include feminist and queer

-the history of U.S. social movements; feminist and LGBTQ activisms; and critical university
+studies; the history of U.S. social movements; feminist and LGBTQ activism; and critical

-has been published in feminist, queer, and archival journals such as Feminist Formations
+in feminist, LGBTQ, and archival journals such as Feminist Formations

 , The Journal of Lesbian Studies